cbolz/ansible-labs-summit2020/ansible-tower-advanced/3-awx-cli-intro/README.md

 > HTTP API, provides consistent output formats with optional
 > machine-parsable formats.

+TODO: cjung - there are no instructions on how to use VScode until this point

 We’ll install it on your Tower node 1 using the official repository RPM packages.
 Using the VSCode terminal window you opened before install **AWX CLI** as `root`: